Weekdays 9:30am - 7pm.

 Table of Contents

-Musculoskeletal conditions are characterised by pain (acute or chronic), with limitations in mobility, affecting people’s ability to live a good quality life.
-The most common form of pain is experienced in musculoskeletal structures and the number of people living and affected by this is rising rapidly, largely due to population growth and ageing.
+The most common form of pain is musculoskeletal, and the number of people affected is rising rapidly, largely due to population growth and ageing.

-Waves and Vibrations Therapy using ultrasound and electrotherapy, also known as extracorporeal shock wave lithotripsy (ESWL), can accelerate healing, reduce tissue swelling and pain and reduce muscle tightness [1], [2], [3].
+Waves and Vibrations Therapy using ultrasound and electrotherapy, also known as extracorporeal shock wave lithotripsy (ESWL), can accelerate healing, reduce tissue swelling and pain and reduce muscle tightness [1, 2, 3].

 Managing pain with waves and vibrations therapy (ESWT Therapy)

-The musculoskeletal system made up of muscles, bones, and joints enable the body to move and function as it should.
-Problems affecting the musculoskeletal system cause pain and can restrict or reduce movements.
 Ordinarily, the issue is addressed with anti-inflammatory medicines, but this may not solve the root of the problem.

-Waves and Vibrations Therapy is able to:
+Waves and Vibrations Therapy can:

-• Provide relief from muscle and joint pain and stiffness.
+• Provide relief from muscle and joint pain and stiffness

-• Improve and increase mobility.
+• Improve and increase mobility

-• Promote tissue healing.
+• Promote tissue healing

 What happens during the waves and vibrations therapy session?

-Waves and Vibrations Therapy is able to speed up the healing process and increase soft tissue strength.
 In chronic injuries, the therapy will increase blood flow to the affected area.
-This launches the healing process and reduces pain.

 Ankle Pain